-The bus network is key to delivering greater connectivity throughout our region linking larger towns with some smaller villages through more frequent local routes and establishing frequent services for core inter-urban routes, such as St Neots - Cambourne - Cambridge, Alconbury - Huntingdon - St Ives - Cambridge and Peterborough, Bedford - St Neots - Cambourne - Cambridge, Peterborough - Alconbury, Huntingdon - St Neots, Huntingdon - St Ives - Cambridge and Peterborough - Ramsey - Warboys.
+Our strategy for the bus network is key to delivering this, with frequent services on 'core' inter-urban routes, such as St Neots - Cambourne - Cambridge and Alconbury - Huntingdon - St Ives - Cambridge and Peterborough.
+The bus network is key to delivering greater connectivity throughout the Combined Authority area linking larger towns with some smaller villages through more frequent local routes and establishing frequent services for core inter-urban routes, such as St Neots - Cambourne - Cambridge and Alconbury - Huntingdon - St Ives - Cambridge and Peterborough.